nuxt-modules/i18n/CONTRIBUTING.md

 - Write some doc by editing files in `docs/` directory

-> If you're adding new pages, make sure you add them to the table of contents in `docs/.vuepress/config`

 > Please make sure all languages are in sync.
-If you don't speak a particular language, put an english text in place of changed or added text.
+If you don't speak a particular language, insert english text in place.

 - Commit and push your changes
 - Once you're done, submit that shiny PR!